 Glenn Detrick was a university administrator at Washington University in St. Louis and co-founder of a student surveying business (EBI) before retiring in 2003.
 He teaches a university course now and travels extensively.
 Glenn became involved with NOH after meeting Michael and seeing Papa's House on a visit to Nepal.
 He is currently helping develop the Chelsea Education and Community Center (named after his daughter) at NOH.

 Carola Drosdeck serves as vice president of NOH.
 She is a retired elementary teacher with most recent experience in the Shaker Heights (OH) City Schools.
-Carola was Assistant Director of Teacher Education Programs at John Carroll University.
-She volunteered at Nepal Orphans Home in 2010, 2012, and 2014, and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.
+Previously, Carola was Assistant Director of Teacher Education Programs at John Carroll University.
+She volunteers at Nepal Orphans Home regularly and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.

 Barbara (Boo) Hess, formerly a church accountant and tax preparer, is the secretary/treasurer of NOH.
 She and her husband, Peter, have two grown sons and two young granddaughters.
 Boo looks forward to seeing the children living at Papa's House grow into responsible and contributing citizens of Nepal.

-Peter Hess, a professor of economics at Davidson College, has served as president of NOH since 2006.
-He and his wife, Boo, live in Davidson, North Carolina and have volunteered at Papa's House several times.
-Their lives have been immeasurably enriched by Nepal Orphans Home and the amazing children of Papa's House.
+Peter Hess, a retired professor of economics at Davidson College, has served as president of NOH since 2006.
+He and his wife, Boo, have volunteered at Papa's House several times.
+Their lives have been immeasurably enriched by Nepal Orphans Home and the wonderful children of Papa's House.

-George McNeil is a psychiatrist, recently retired from practicing in Portland, Maine.
+George McNeil is a retired psychiatrist from Portland, Maine.
 His wife and two grown children share his wish for a more equitable world.
 He is proud of the efforts of his nephew, Michael Hess, to nudge things in this direction at Nepal Orphans Home.

 Tamara Chant Saltzman is a certified fundraiser, event planner and business developer, living in Milford, Pennsylvania.
 Since first visiting Papa’s House in 2008, Tamara has pursued bringing NOH to the frontline in her children's schools and her own alma mater.
 Tamara and her children, Hannah and Jacob, have been tireless advocates for the children of Papa’s House, working to raise awareness and support for NOH’s mission.